sujoymondal87/websocket-audio-sync/README.md

 Audio sync is inherently ephemeral — a room exists only while a session is live.
 Persisting room state adds latency on every relay and introduces consistency concerns with no benefit.
 If the server restarts, the room is gone and users rejoin.
 That tradeoff is acceptable for a live session tool.

 **Why clock offset via ping/pong instead of relying on system clocks?**
-Client system clocks can differ by hundreds of milliseconds, and you cannot trust them to be in sync.
+Client system clocks can differ by hundreds of milliseconds and cannot be trusted to be in sync.
 The ping/pong round-trip gives an estimated server time at the client: `serverTime + (roundTripMs / 2)`.
 Followers then schedule audio at `executeAtServerMs` relative to that offset — giving deterministic, sub-200ms alignment regardless of individual device clock drift.

 **Why vanilla JS instead of React?**
-No build step means the frontend can be served directly by Express from `public/` without Vite, webpack, or a separate deploy.
+No build step means the frontend is served directly by Express from `public/` without Vite, webpack, or a separate deploy.
 The UI state is simple enough (room code, current stop, play state) that a framework adds complexity rather than removing it.

 **Why sequence numbers on every message?**
 WebSocket delivery is ordered per connection but network conditions can cause late-arriving messages after a reconnect.
 Sequence numbers let followers detect and silently drop stale commands rather than applying an out-of-order seek that would break sync.